Skip to main content

 Wendy Wood's research identified "habit discontinuity" - the period immediately after a major life change when the behavioral architecture is fluid.
 Old habits are weakened.
 New habits, if established quickly, can fill the behavioral void and potentially stick faster than they would have during stable periods.

 This aligns with the fresh start effect research: people are more motivated to pursue goals at temporal landmarks - new years, birthdays, new jobs - because these moments create a psychological separation between past and future self.
 Major life disruptions function as forced fresh starts, which means the window for change is genuinely open.
+The same logic applies to the bigger seasons of life; building habits after 40 looks at how midlife transitions can be exactly this kind of opening.

 The window doesn't stay open long.
 Once you've settled into the new context and established a new behavioral baseline (whether intentional or by default), you're back to the normal, slow process of habit change.
 Acting intentionally in the first 4-8 weeks after a major disruption is when habit design has its highest leverage.